Prady1272/Prady1272.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student at [UMass Amherst](https://www.umass.edu), advised by [Prof. Evangelos Kalogerakis](https://kalo-ai.github.io).
+I am a Ph.D. student at [UMass Amherst](https://www.umass.edu), advised by [Prof. Evangelos Kalogerakis](https://kalo-ai.github.io).
 Broadly I am interested in 3D object functionality understanding, motion prediction, and reconstruction.
 I received my bachelor's in Computer Science from UMass Amherst.
 In my free time I like to play racquet sports like squash and tennis.

 <!-- ## Research Interests